zowe/docs-site/docs/user-guide/configure-instance-directory.md

 To operate Zowe, a number of zFS folders need to be located for prerequisites on the platform.
 Default values are selected when you run `zowe-configure-instance.sh`.
 You might want to modify the values.

+### Zowe prerequisites

+- `JAVA_HOME`:  The path where 64-bit Java 8 or later is installed.
+Only needs to be specified if not already set as a shell variable.
+Defaults to `/usr/lpp/java/J8.0_64`.
+- `NODE_HOME`:  The path to the Node.js runtime.
+Only needs to be specified if not already set as a shell variable.
+- `ROOT_DIR`: The directory where the Zowe runtime is located, also referred to as the `<RUNTIME_DIR>`.
+Defaults to the location of where `zowe-configure-instance` was executed.
+- `ZOSMF_PORT`: The port used by z/OSMF REST services.
+Defaults to value determined through running `netstat`.
+- `ZOSMF_HOST`: The host name of the z/OSMF REST API services.

+- `ZOWE_EXPLORER_HOST`: The hostname of where the Explorer servers are launched from.
+Defaults to running `hostname -c`.
+Ensure that this host name is externally accessible from clients who want to use Zowe as well as internally accessible from z/OS itself.
+- `ZOWE_IP_ADDRESS`:  The IP address of your z/OS system which must be externally accessible to clients who want to use Zowe.
+This is important to verify for IBM Z Development & Test Environment and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS returns a different IP address from the external address.

+### Domain, Hostname and IP Address

+- `ZOWE_EXPLORER_HOST`: The hostname of where the Explorer servers are launched from.
+Defaults to running `hostname -c`.
+Ensure that this host name is externally accessible from clients who want to use Zowe as well as internally accessible from z/OS itself.
+- `ZOWE_IP_ADDRESS`:  The IP address of your z/OS system which must be externally accessible to clients who want to use Zowe.
+This is important to verify for IBM Z Development & Test Environment and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS returns a different IP address from the external address.

+When configuring a Zowe instance through the `instance.env` file, `ZOWE_IP_ADDRESS` and `ZOWE_EXPLORER_HOST` are used to specify where the Zowe servers can be reached.

+However, these values may not reflect the website name that you access Zowe from.
+This is especially true in the following cases:
+- You are using a proxy
+- The URL is a derivative of the value of `ZOWE_EXPLORER_HOST`, such as `myhost` versus `myhost.mycompany.com`

+In these cases, it may be necessary to specify a value for `ZWE_EXTERNAL_HOSTS` in the form of a comma-separated list of the addresses from which you want to access Zowe in your browser.

+In the previous example, `ZWE_EXTERNAL_HOSTS` could include both `myhost` and `myhost.mycompany.com`.
+In the `instance.env`, this would look like: `ZWE_EXTERNAL_HOSTS=myhost,myhost.mycompany.com`

+This configuration value maybe used for multiple purposes, including referrer-based security checks.
+In the case that the values are not specified, referrer checks will use the default values of `ZOWE_IP_ADDRESS`, `ZOWE_EXPLORER_HOST`, and the system's hostname.
+Therefore, if these values are not what you put into your browser, you will want to specify `ZWE_EXTERNAL_HOSTS` to set the correct value.

+- `ZOWE_EXPLORER_FRAME_ANCESTORS`: The MVS, USS, and JES Explorer are served by their respective explorer UI address spaces.
+These are accessed through the Zowe desktop where they are hosted as iFrames.
+To protect against double iFrame security vulnerabilities, browsers all of the valid address that may be used by the browser must be explicitly declared in this property.
+The default values are: `"${ZOWE_EXPLORER_HOST}:*,${ZOWE_IP_ADDRESS}:*"`.
+If there are any other URLs by which the Zowe Explorers can be served, then these should be appended to the preceding comma-separated list.

 ### Component groups

 `LAUNCH_COMPONENT_GROUPS`: This is a comma-separated list of which z/OS microservice groups are started when Zowe launches.